 To succeed in the data science field, you need to be curious.
 For instance, you might not find much insight in the data initially, but curiosity will make you find more insights and answers.

-They don’t just need to have a knowledge of programming and managing databases, but should also be great communicators, and have a natural curiosity for the world around them.
+They don’t just need to have a knowledge of programming and managing databases, but should also be great communicators, and have a natural curiosity for the world around them and this will make them eligible for Data Science.

-Now that you’ve learnt about not just technical, but also the Non-Technical Data Science Prerequisites, Do you see a Data Science Career for yourself?
-So Enroll in this MS in Data Science course, offered by Intellipaat, in collaboration with IBM.
+Now that you’ve learned about not just technical, but also the Non-Technical Data Science Prerequisites, Do you see a Data Science Career for yourself?
+Prepare yourself a data science interview by practicing the data science interview questions.

-If you have any more doubts or queries, post them in our Community!
+If you have any more doubts or queries, post them in our Data Science Community!